-Learn how to grow blackberries and be able to reap the benefits of growing blackberries.
-Planting blackberries correctly can supply you with this fruit for years to come.
+Learn how to grow blackberries to be able to reap the benefits of growing this hardy fruit.
+And planting blackberries the correct way can supply you with this fruit for years to come.

-Harvesting blackberry seeds for future plantings is relatively simple.
-Although, growing blackberry seeds does require some knowledge as well as timing - not to mention great patience.
+Harvesting blackberries takes time and will usually start with a plant cutting.
+Growing blackberry seeds will require some knowledge as well as timing - not to mention great patience.

 Blackberries are considered to be perennial plants as their roots will live indefinitely.
 Each year this plant will send up new canes that will produce fruit in its second year of life.